|Protocol 1:||The standard for secure encryption.|

 Getting Started: To start using the In-Browser Pizza Scrambler, first you must upload an image from your computer.
 To do this, click the "Browse" button, select the image you want, and then click "Open" - note that pictures with more than 2073600 pixels will throw a warning, and are not guaranteed to work.
 You will also have to type a password into the box labeled "Password".
 Note that passwords are case-sensitive.

 The Story of the Scrambler: The idea behind Scrambled Pizza came to me when I was 19, and was thinking about recent big-name leaks from image servers.
 I knew a fair bit about cryptography, and recognized that a good encryption method would've prevented all of these problems, with negligible downsides.
-But encryption was foreign to people - they expected companies to do it, and companies expected that they wouldn't need it, or at least that it wouldn't be worth the cost.
+But encryption was foreign to people - they expected companies to do it, while those companies expected that they wouldn't need it, or at least that it wouldn't be worth the cost.
 Therefore, I started thinking about an image encryption method which was simple and accessible, while also meeting rigorous safety standards.

 The Format: I wanted the output to be in the same format as the input, so that people would be familiar with handling the encrypted data.
 Furthermore, this allowed people to see the extent to which the encryption had worked - the system inspires confidence by displaying the seemingly-random output, letting the user feel safe.
 I initially experimented with multiple different image types, but quickly found that lossy compression ruined any attempt at encryption, which prevented the use of JPEGs.
 I therefore gravitated towards PNG - in the end, implementing transparency proved impossible, but none of the other formats were any better on that front, so PNG remained the winner.

 The Core Concept: The Pizza Scrambler works based on a rotational cipher, but not the type most are familiar with.
 It rotates in two dimensions, rather than one, and is recursive, branching down into smaller iterations of itself.
-The rotational component makes it easy to compute the output, even with very large inputs; the recursive component means that every pixel can end up in any position, with any neighbors, which removes one avenue of workaround.
+The rotational component makes it easy to compute the output, even with very large inputs, using modular arithmetic; the recursive component means that every pixel can end up in any position, with any neighbors, which removes one avenue of workaround.
 To prevent different types of workaround, other auxiliary functions were added, mostly to control the overall color balance of the image.

 Going Online: As I began to move on and create more advanced web-based systems in my early 20s, I occasionally thought back to my old encryption project.
-In my mind, it wasn't much use running it on a server: the user could never really be sure of their data's security (even with HTTPS, the host is not guaranteed to be neutral), a good internet connection would be required at all times, and hosting a server to run an algorithm costs money.
+In my mind, there wasn't much use running it on a server: the user could never really be sure of their data's security (even with HTTPS, the host is not guaranteed to be neutral), a good internet connection would be required at all times, and hosting a server to run an algorithm costs money.

 What does the name mean?
 I wrote the original version of this program during my early days at college.
 When working on programming projects in my dorm room, I would often lose track of time, and end up debugging things with my stomach rumbling, certain that I'd have everything fixed in just a minute and then be able to go get lunch.
 As such, almost all of my test images were of the most delicious food I could think of: pizza.
 I already referred to the process as "scrambling", since early versions looked like they had been mixed with a whisk, like a scrambled egg.
 Continuing the food theme only seemed appropriate, and thus the moniker "Scrambled Pizza" was born.